QuimBassa/ARIMA-metro-passengers/README.md

 Academic project.
 Part of the Msc in Statistics and Operational Research at UPC-UB.

-The data extracted from public databases
+The data extracted from public databases.

-Project acccomplished through the collaboration of @BernatChiva and @Fpratss
+Project acccomplished through the collaboration of @BernatChiva and @Fpratss.

 ## Summary
 The aim of the project is to analyze the monthly evolution of the total number of passengers of the Barcelona metro during the last 20 years.